Fort Riley Public Records Directory

 Criminal Records

-Geary County's criminal records system encompasses felony, misdemeanor, traffic offenses, and sex offender registry information.
-The Geary County Sheriff's Office and the Junction City Police Department maintain these records, which are accessible to the public under the Kansas Open Records Act.
-For a more extensive background check, residents can utilize the Kansas Bureau of Investigation, which provides statewide criminal history information.
-This system allows individuals and employers to verify criminal backgrounds for various purposes, ensuring informed decision-making.
+Geary County's criminal records system covers felony, misdemeanor, traffic offenses, and sex offender registry information.
+For a more extensive background check, residents can use the Kansas Bureau of Investigation, which provides statewide criminal history information.
+This system allows individuals and employers to verify criminal backgrounds for various purposes, making sure of informed decision-making.

 Public Records Access